Home network security – How to secure your network and stop hackers

 #4 Split up your network

-When all household data transmits on the same network, it is easier for predators to see your entire household’s activities.
+When all household data is transmitted on the same network, it is easier for predators to see your entire household’s activities.
 For a home with numerous devices on the internet, think about splitting your network system.
-For example, the FBI has advised items like a smart sprinkler and an iPad shouldn’t operate on the same network.
+For example, the FBI has advised that items like a smart sprinkler and an iPad shouldn’t operate on the same network.

 #5 Install a firewall